 If the toughest part of a fast is getting through the first three days, then isn’t it worth diving straight into a longer fast and reaping the benefits of what you’ve suffered through?
 Maybe.
 If you have the energy to do so, then by all means!
 Most likely, though, your first few three-day fasts will leave you feeling drained both physically and emotionally.
 There’s no need to do any more at this point.
 Three days is enough.
 Mission accomplished.
 You’ve successfully awoken your body’s healing metabolism, which you’ll be able to rely on increasingly in the future.
 You’ve also already experienced a significant degree of detox.
-Instead, take on a longer, more cleansing fast once your body has more fully acclimatised to three-day fasts.
+Instead, I’d recommend taking on a longer, more cleansing fast once your body and mind have more fully acclimatised to and made friends with three-day fasts.
 The most important thing here is to build up a stable, positive, long-term relationship with fasting.
 There’s no need to rush ahead, unless you have an urgent health issue which requires a more extended fast immediately.